ConsciousOtter/Gigapad/README.md

 # Gigapad
 A 9-key macropad that includes a LED for each key, a rotary encoder and a 0.91-inch OLED display.
 I made this project to challenge myself so that I can be better prepared to create real-world solutions and also I having a macropad with an OLED screen and a rotary encoder is pretty cool too.
-(Also for a soldering iron lol)

 Gigapad is a custom 9-key mechanical macropad built around the Seeed XIAO RP2040, featuring a rotary encoder and an OLED display.
 It is designed as a compact, programmable input device using QMK firmware, suitable for shortcuts, media control, and custom workflows.